Esri/arcgis-pro-sdk/README.md

 ##Download

-Download the ArcGIS Pro SDK from the [ArcGIS Pro Beta Community](http://pro.arcgis.com/en/pro-app/).
+Download the ArcGIS Pro SDK from the ArcGIS Pro Beta Community.
+You can access the beta community from [this link](http://pro.arcgis.com/en/pro-app/beta/sdk/).

 ##Installing ArcGIS Pro SDK